rubentrancoso/mailserver-quicksetup/README.md

 5. Check why port 80 is not redirecting to ssl on postfixadmin

 6. check that all files are present before start

-7. add name to containers to be started on docker-compose.yml file